• Home

 Gluten-Free Ice Cream Cake Recipe

-252 Shares
+288 Shares

 When you first go gluten-free, it can feel like you have to give up on some of the goodies other people take for granted.
 But that’s not true!
 What it does mean is that -sometimes – you have to find a gluten-free recipe from scratch and make your own.
 But not to worry!
 With a little practice, gluten-free baking isn’t hard at all.

-I knew that making the cookie part would be easy, I already had a fabulous recipe for homemade gluten-free copycat oreos lined up, and all I had to do was make them egg-free so my husband could enjoy it with us.
+I knew that making the cookie part would be easy, I already had a fabulous recipe for homemade gluten-free copycat Oreos lined up, and all I had to do was make them egg-free, so my husband could enjoy it with us.

-But I wasn’t sure how to go about the ice-cream part.
+But I wasn’t sure how to go about the ice cream part.
 Cutting frozen ice cream would be difficult, and partially melting, spreading, and re-freezing ice cream sounded like a great recipe for freezer burn.

-I know you’re not suppose to try experimental recipes on guests, but with Garrett’s birthday party two days away, I decided to risk it. (after all, you can’t go wrong with whipped cream, right?)
+I know you’re not supposed to try experimental recipes on guests, but with Garrett’s birthday party two days away, I decided to risk it. (after all, you can’t go wrong with whipped cream, right?)

 It turned out beautifully!
 Being a sucker for peppermint ice cream, and especially a chocolate and peppermint combo, I flavored the “ice cream” with peppermint essential oil, and the family and party guests (more family) gave it rave reviews!